IllusionMods/KK_Plugins/README.md

 - [KK_ShaderSwapper]
 - [KKS_ShaderSwapper]

-Swap all shaders to the equivalent Vanilla Plus shader in the character maker by pressing right ctrl + P
+Swap all shaders to the equivalent Vanilla Plus shader in the character maker or studio by pressing right ctrl + P

 #### FreeHStudioSceneLoader